simpledynamics/seecret_app/README.md

  - [Scott McFarlane](https://github.com/keola4)

 ## Hashes
-The SHA1 hashes for version 1.0 of the Seecret app are located in [hashes.txt](src/main/resources/public/hashes.txt)
+The SHA384 hash for version 1.0 of the Seecret index.html file is located in [hashes.txt](src/main/resources/public/hashes.txt)

 The hashes are also published at the following locations (sometimes as hidden Seecrets):
 - [https://www.seecret.net/mirror.html](http://www.seecret.net/mirror.html)